MCUdude/MicroCore/README.md

 ## Core settings
 To make sure you're able to fit your whole project into this tiny microcontroller and still be able to use Arduino functions, I've added some <b>core settings</b>.
 By modifying the [`core_settings.h`](https://github.com/MCUdude/MicroCore/blob/master/avr/cores/microcore/core_settings.h) file you can enable or disable core functions you need or don't need.
-For instance, you save about 100 bytes of flash if you're willing to disable the millis() function.
 If you know what you're doing and want full control, you can disable the safemode.
 For instance safemode makes sure that PWM gets turned off if a pin drives high or low, or digital pins don't exceed the number 5 (6 digital pins in total).
 By disabling safemode you'll gain some speed and flash space.